How to Turn Emotion Into Productivity: 5 Steps to Better Decisions

 The Enemy of Productivity

-Before outlining the correct steps for decision-making, it’s essential to understand what a person is constantly thinking about, as our is always generating images and thoughts.
+Before outlining the steps for decision-making, it’s essential to understand what people are constantly thinking about, because our minds are always generating images and thoughts.
 Psychologist Russell Gelbort from the University of Nevada, Las Vegas, has spent decades studying these thoughts and categorizing them into distinct types.

 Thoughts in Our Heads:

-This “background noise,” this “mental chewing gum” in our brains captures all our attention.
-We focus on immediate sensations, dive into emotional experiences, and continuously engage in mental dialogues with sub-personalities represented by various people, ultimately “falling out” of our environment and feeling stress from an unconscious choice due to a loss of connection with reality.
+This “background noise”—this “mental chewing gum”—captures our attention.
+We focus on immediate sensations, dive into emotional experiences, and continuously engage in mental dialogues with sub-personalities represented by various people, ultimately disconnecting from our surroundings and feeling stress because we’ve made unconscious choices after losing touch with reality.

-Productive serves as a tool that helps maintain a connection with reality.
-This is expressed in the ability to separate subjective thoughts from objective facts, accurately assess life situations, draw correct conclusions, and logically choose strategies aimed at specific actions rather than mere feelings.
+Productive thinking serves as a tool that helps maintain a connection with reality.
+This shows up as the ability to separate subjective thoughts from objective facts, accurately assess life situations, draw accurate conclusions, and logically choose strategies aimed at specific actions rather than mere feelings.

 Signs of Effective Thinking:

-Productive thinking is an effective remedy for procrastination—the psychological tendency to postpone important or unpleasant tasks in favor of less significant but more enjoyable activities.
-This destructive habit is a common cause of decreased productivity, stress, and negative emotions.
-Therefore, it’s essential to eliminate it through useful skills.
+Productive thinking is an effective remedy for procrastination—the tendency to postpone important or unpleasant tasks in favor of less significant but more enjoyable activities.
+This habit commonly reduces productivity, increases stress, and creates negative emotions.
+Overcome it with practical skills.

 How to Make the Right Decisions?